Bailan beach – What to expect

 There are safety procedures and a mandatory training session before you are allowed to head off on your own.
 A deservedly popular attraction and one where you can easily spend a half day.
 There is also a course for young kids aged 5-9, so no need for to leave them locked in the hotel room whilst the rest of the family go out and have fun.

-Just outside Bailan, in the no-man’s land that lies between here and Bangbao a couple of kilometres to the south, what used to be Nisa Cabana Resort is now home to a drug and alcohol rehabilitation centre, ‘DARA Rehab ‘, which made the newspapers in November 2010 with a story on the boss being filmed taking methamphetamine with a hooker in Bangkok.
+Just outside Bailan, in the no-man’s land that lies between here and Bangbao a couple of kilometres to the south, what used to be Nisa Cabana Resort is now home to a drug and alcohol rehabilitation centre, ‘DARA Rehab ‘.

 Whilst Bailan isn’t for beach bums and not really ideal for families with young kids, anyone looking for a place to stay long term, is looking for good value accommodation or planning a dive holiday should consider Bailan as a place to base themselves.
-The simple reasons are that it offers a fairly cheap, quiet place to stay whilst being only 5 minutes motorbike ride from the nightlife on Lonely Beach to the north and under 10 minutes ride to the dive centres in Bangbao to the south.
+The simple reasons are that it offers a fairly cheap, quiet place to stay whilst being only 5 minutes motorbike ride from the nightlife on Lonely Beach to the north and under 10 minutes ride to the dive centres and laid back Klong Kloi beach in Bangbao to the south.

 Despite the current development it’s still far less tacky and loud than Lonely Beach, making it a good spot to do nothing except enjoy the views from your hammock and read a book.

 These resorts and bungalows are in Bailan and are all bookable on booking.com.
 The price shown is a typical high season nightly rate.
 It may well vary and expect it to be higher at holiday weekends and during peak season.